 Getting more information

-We are proudly MIT licensed and expect collaborations, ideas or donations to keep the project going :)
+We are proudly MIT licensed and expect collaborations, join our team, ideas or donations to keep the project going :)

 Rewards/donation can be given to: